kamsekar/kamsekar.github.io/docs/publications/index.md

 </span>

 ---
+<h2>Microscopy in focus</h2>

 We showed how <u>identical-location microscopy</u> tracks the local history of platinum-cobalt nanoparticles, which complements the bulk information from other methods like electrochemical measurements.

-The first paper compares commercial electrocatalysts for the oxygen reduction reaction in acidic media, and the second is a detailed investigation of platinum-cobalt nanoparticles at the atomic scale.
+The first paper compares commercial electrocatalysts for the oxygen reduction reaction in acidic media, and the second is a detailed STEM investigation of platinum-cobalt nanoparticles at the atomic scale.

 <span class="reference">
 **Resolving the nanoparticles' structure–property relationships at the atomic level: a study of Pt-based electrocatalysts**.<br>